drorgl/swagger-ts-client/README.md

 - add word-wrap to template
 - add header support
 - add cli parameter for setting the ungrouped APIs
+- support streams for binary responses
+- support type aliases for primitives

 ### NOTE: This is a toy project - use as your own risk!